Customer Support Specialist Resume Format

 Example

-• Managed daily customer inquiries over phone, email, and chat, achieving a 90% first-call resolution rate
+• Managed daily customer inquiries via phone, email, and chat, achieving a 90% first-call resolution rate

-• Trained and mentored 8 new support agents, improving team response times by 15%
+• Trained and mentored 10 new support agents, leading to a 15% improvement in team response times within six months

 Education

-Include your highest degree first.
-Provide school name, degree, major, and graduation year.
-Courses in communication, psychology, or business are beneficial for this role.
+List your highest qualifications first.
+Include school name, degree, major, and graduation year.
+Relevant coursework in communication, conflict management, or IT fundamentals adds value for support roles.

 Certifications

-List certifications relevant to customer support such as Certified Customer Service Professional (CCSP), ITIL Foundation, Help Desk Institute certifications, or software-specific credentials.
-These demonstrate your industry knowledge.
+Include industry-recognized credentials such as Certified Customer Service Professional (CCSP), ITIL Foundation, Zendesk Support Administrator, or Help Desk Institute (HDI) certifications.
+These demonstrate your proficiency and commitment.

 Projects (Optional)

-Essential Skills to Highlight in a Customer Support Specialist Resume
+Key Skills to Include in a Customer Support Specialist Resume

-Your customer support specialist resume format should feature these ATS-friendly keywords organized by categories for readability and keyword optimization.
+Your customer support specialist resume format should strategically incorporate relevant ATS-friendly keywords.
+Organize skills into clear groups to improve readability and keyword detection.

 Customer Service & Communication